With all the different types of franchises available these days, are there certain ones you’d never consider buying?

-Instead, I’m referring to the types of franchises you’d feel guilty owning.
+Instead, I’m referring to a a type of franchise you’d potentially feel guilty owning.

 Have you ever looked into owning and operating a rent to own franchise business?

 Heck…did you even know you could buy a rent-to-own business?

 Provided you have the ability to invest $283,270 – $852,820 (for an Aaron’s Sales & Leasing franchise), you can.
 That’s the franchise cost.
 And here are some of the things you’d have the ability to offer your customers.